FunnelKit

 Here you can see your custom order status created in your WooCommerce store

-From this dashboard, you can edit this custom status, view, edit the email template, or even delete your custom order status.
+From this dashboard, you can edit the custom status, view or edit the email template, or even delete your custom order status.

 You can even take bulk actions if you have set up multiple order statuses.